nilenso/nilenso.com/source/clean/fonts/readme.md

 English:
 --------

+(used) `Cantarell-Regular.ttf` comes from Google Fonts: https://www.google.com/fonts/specimen/Cantarell

 `junction.otf` comes from the League of Moveable Type: https://www.theleagueofmoveabletype.com/junction

 Hindi:
 ------

+(used) `CambayDevanagari-*.ttf` is a font family by Pooja Saxena: https://github.com/anexasajoop/cambay

 `lohit_hi.ttf` comes from the `ttf-indic-fonts-core` package on Ubuntu.
 `nakula.ttf` comes from the `ttf-devanagari-fonts` package on Ubuntu.